 Personally, I think that with moderate use these machines will last for years, but exactly how long is anyone’s guess.
 There are just too many variables at play here.

-You should also consider what a reasonable life cycle of a garbage disposal in this class would be.
+You should also consider what a reasonable life cycle of garbage disposals in this class would be.
 Personally, the Badger 5 installed in our kitchen has been in this house since before we moved in 4 years ago and it is still going strong.
-If I have to replace it any time soon, I won’t cry about it and outside of an upgrade, I would have no reason not get another one.
+If I have to replace it any time soon, I won’t cry about it and outside of an upgrade, I would have no reason not to get another one.

 What’s included in the box?

-If you order either model number you will get the following: quick-lock sink mount, jam-buster wrench, tailpipe, tailpipe gasket, installation instructions and stopper.
-Missing from the box is a power-cord.
+If you order either model number you will get the following: quick-lock sink mount, jam-buster wrench, tailpipe, tailpipe gasket, installation instructions, and stopper.
+Missing from the box is a power cord.
 If you have an old badger then you will be able to use the previous power cord as long as it is still in good shape.
-Otherwise you’ll have to purchase that separately but it isn’t expensive (less than ten bucks).
+Otherwise, you’ll have to purchase that separately but it isn’t expensive (less than ten bucks).
 If necessary you might also want to pick up a dishwasher connector kit.